VachaLab/qq-manual/src/work_dir_lumi.md

 > **Recommendations:**
 > - Submit jobs from your project's space (`/project/<project_id>`).
 With the default `--work-dir` option, qq automatically copies your data to scratch, executes the job there, and then copies the results back to your input directory.
 > - The size of the working directory on LUMI is limited by your filesystem quota, so you do not need to specify the `work-size` option.
 > - **IMPORTANT!** On LUMI, you are billed for the amount of storage you use! qq only clears the working directory if the job is successfully completed.
-If your job fails, you MUST clear the working directory yourself, otherwise you will get billed for it!
+If your job fails, you MUST clear the working directory yourself (see [`qq wipe`](qq_wipe.md)), otherwise you will get billed for it!

 ***